NaskoVasilev/JudgeSystem/README.md

 ## Documentation
 You can find the documentation by navigation to the following path: Documentation/JudgeSystem - Documentation.docx.
 Or if you prefer watching to reading.
 You can watch videos about the system.
+* In [this](https://youtu.be/SEKTWCcHH-k) video you can watch how I presnet my JudgeSystem.
 * In [this](https://www.youtube.com/embed/FbM2rhNMFVs) video you can watch how users can work in the system.
 * In [this](https://www.youtube.com/watch?v=JjZ8iy4g0K0) video you can watch how administrators can work in the system.
 * In [this](https://www.youtube.com/watch?v=GqCLoFPXkPs&feature=youtu.be) video you can watch how administrators can create lesson, add problem and resource to it, add tests to the problem and finally create contest for this lesson.